Get Maintouch

 GEO stands for Generative Engine Optimization.
 It's optimizing content to be cited by AI systems when they generate answers.

-GEO optimizes your content for ChatGPT, Perplexity, Google AI Overviews, and Gemini.
+GEO optimizes your content for ChatGPT, Google Gemini, Google AI Overviews, Perplexity, and Claude.
 The goal isn't rankings or clicks.
 It's citation frequency and brand mentions inside AI-generated responses.

 The industry hasn't standardized terminology yet.
 You'll see these practices called GEO (Generative Engine Optimization), AEO (Answer Engine Optimization), or AI SEO.
 All three terms describe the same discipline - optimizing content for AI-powered search systems.
 This guide uses GEO, but the strategies work regardless of which acronym you prefer.